 Party: Felix Ossig-Bonanno, Jono Yiu

-Photos: Mostly Jono Yiu, with a couple by Felix Ossig-Bonanno
+Photos: Most by Jono, a couple by Felix

 Just around the corner was another small pitch (this was as far as I got on a previous trip ascending the canyon).
 It was overhung and a little awkward.

-The light was fading now and whilst not yet exactly needed I’d turn my light on now and then for affect.
-I particularly like how this turned out beneath one of the log jams.
-Jono described walking in the dark beneath it, like walking through a swamp.
+The light was fading now and while not yet exactly needed I turned my light on occasionally for effect.
+I particularly liked how this turned out beneath one of the log jams.

 It was pretty much dark now.
 What a great afternoon adventure!
-It was a clear night and it would have been nice to stay longer watch the stars come out, but it would already be 10pm by the time we got back… so we exited the canyon, and headed back to the car, pulling up our rope on the way.
+It was a clear night and it would have been nice to stay longer and watch the stars come out, but it would already be 10pm by the time we got back so we exited the canyon and headed back to the car, pulling up our rope on the way.

 ¹ this speleothem is called a curtain in Nth America (shawl in Australia) – I’ve adopted the word for the similar forming ice formation